-Inserting sleeves can be a tricky part of dressmaking to master, so I wanted to launch a blog and YouTube tutorial that explained the method I use.
+Inserting sleeves can be a tricky part of dressmaking to master, so I wanted to launch a blog and YouTube tutorial (How To: Insert a Sleeve) that explained the method I use.
 Hopefully you will find this useful and learn a few tips and techniques to improve your sewing.

 We are going to be working with a one piece sleeve (meaning the sleeve has 1 seam to sew, generally in the underarm area), however if you are working with a 2 piece sleeve you can still follow the tutorial.
 Remember that you will need to sew 2 seams to create your sleeve, and you may need to sew these prior to completing the easing / gathering stitch around the top of the sleeve cap.